stanfordnlp/stanza/_pages/langid.md

 ## Configure Multilingual Pipeline

-You can configure the language identification system and each language specific pipeline in the MultilingualPipeline.
+You can configure the language identification system and each language specific pipeline in the `MultilingualPipeline`.
+When the `MultilingualPipeline` is constructed, it can be fed a dictionary with one entry per language, where each entry is a dictionary with that language's settings.
+The `langid` processor itself can be configured as well with a separate dictionary with `langid` settings.

 This example demonstrates activating the text cleaning for the language identification module and setting the cached English pipeline’s NER model.

 ```python
 from stanza.pipeline.multilingual import MultilingualPipeline